 The Library aims to provide core teaching materials for courses taken by College members, and maintain historic strengths.
 Collections on international relations, development studies, modern history, politics, economics, and area studies are especially strong.
 Members are welcome to recommend new titles for purchase.

 In total, the Library holds over 50,000 books, as well as a small collection of archival materials relating to twentieth-century Europe (of particular importance being those of Sir John Wheeler-Bennett).
-Furthermore, the Library subscribes to a selection of journals, keeps backissues of over 300 other journal titles, and contains a computer terminal from which readers may consult the University’s integrated library catalogue (SOLO) and its rich collection of e-journals, e-books, electronic reference works, and databases.
+Furthermore, the Library subscribes to a selection of journals, and keeps backissues of over 300 other journal titles.
+Details of most printed, published materials may be found through the University’s integrated library catalogue (SOLO) alongside a rich collection of e-journals, e-books, electronic reference works, and databases.

 For further information on how to use the Library (finding resources, borrowing etc.) please see St Antony's College Library LibGuide.